lehkost/lehkost.github.io/publications.md

 -   Tanja Wissik, Leon Wessels, Frank Fischer: **The DH Course Registry:
     A piece of the puzzle in the technical as well as the knowledge sharing infrastructure of CLARIN.** In: CLARIN Book 2022. (forthcoming 2022)
+-   Stefan Heßbrüggen-Walter, Frank Fischer, Simon Meier-Vieracker:
+    **Patterns of Verb Usage in Immanuel Kant's Critical Writings.**
+    In: DH2022: »Responding to Asian Diversity«.
+25--29 July 2022.
+Book of Abstracts.
+University of Tokyo.
+-   Laure Barbot, Edward Gray, Frank Fischer, Daan Broeder, Matej Ďurčo, Mari Kleemola, Carsten Thiel, Klaus Illmayer, Alexander König: **The European Open Science Cloud (EOSC) and Its Implications for the Digital Humanities and Social Sciences.** In: DH2022: »Responding to Asian Diversity«.
+25--29 July 2022.
+Book of Abstracts.
+University of Tokyo.
+-   Alireza Zarei, Yim Seung-Bin, Frank Fischer, Matej Ďurčo, Philipp Wieder:
+    **Measuring the Use of Tools and Software in the Digital Humanities.**
+    In: DH2022: »Responding to Asian Diversity«.
+25--29 July 2022.
+Book of Abstracts.
+University of Tokyo.

 #### 2022